Highlights and updates

 Although most Americans get their medical insurance from an employer or from the government, individual health insurance is designed for people who are self employed or who do not have access to an employer-sponsored or government health plan.
 Historically, individual insurance in almost all states involved medical underwriting prior to 2014, which meant that securing a policy was often difficult for people with pre-existing conditions.

 Most health insurance companies are for-profit entities, and even non-profit carriers cannot operate at a loss.
 They have to take in more money in premiums than they pay out for medical claims.
 In the individual market, medical underwriting was traditionally the way they accomplished this.
 People with pre-existing conditions could be declined for coverage, or offered a policy with an increased premium or exclusion riders that eliminated coverage for pre-existing conditions.

 But all of this changed in 2014

 The ACA made individual health insurance guaranteed issue as of January 2014.
 This means that medical history is no longer a factor in determining whether an applicant can get a policy, or how much the policy will cost.
-Individual health insurance is issued with modified community rating, which means that premiums will vary based on geographical area, age and tobacco use.
+Individual health insurance is issued with modified community rating, which means that premiums are based on geographical area, age, and tobacco use.
 But increased rates based on medical history are longer allowed, nor are pre-existing condition exclusion riders.
 And applicants can no longer be declined for coverage based on a pre-existing condition.